-This is probably not a scoop, the Covid-19 period was not the most appreciated by the event industry.
-In France, from March to October, the industry's accumulated losses amounted to more than 15 billion euros, so what can you do when you're an event start-up and overnight events cancel each other out and visibility is lacking?
+Though this will come as a surprise to no one, Covid-19 has had a negative impact on the event industry.
+In France, from March to October, the industry's accumulated losses were estimated to be more than 15 billion euros, so what can you do when you're an event start-up and events get canceled overnight and the events that do happen lack visibility?

-Startup culture as the best ally to weather the storm
+Start-up culture is the best ally to weather the storm

-The transformation of a difficulty into a business opportunity is a common marker of the startup culture.
+The ability to transform a difficult situation into a business opportunity is a big part of start-up culture.

-Just like in the good old days when the Digitevent project had to hatch, it was necessary to find and adapt its business model to a transformed market, design new offers, deliver functionalities in record time, and find new partners.
+When Digitevent first entered the market, it was necessary to find and adapt its business model, constantly evolve, design new offers, deliver functionalities in record time, and find new partners.

-The youth and mindset of the teams within the team and more globally, in the startup ecosystem, is also a key success factor.
-The flexibility of the employees in the face of hazards and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).
+The youth and mindset of not only our team, but the global startup ecosystem in general, is also key success factor.
+The flexibility of employees whenever they run into problems and their mastery of digital technology are assets in the event of sudden configuration changes (teleworking, new organizational processes, etc.).

 React quickly while taking the time to think about it

-Lucien Derhy, co-founder of Digitevent, looks back on the last few months...
+Lucien Derhy, the co-founder of Digitevent, looks back on the last few months...

-"As early as the end of February, we anticipated cancellations and organized ourselves to limit the impact of a crisis whose duration we were not quite able to quantify.
-So we froze recruitment (excluding developers), organized teleworking, reassured the teams, adjusted working rhythms, and took the decision to accelerate technological investments by looking to the future.
+"As early as the end of February, we anticipated cancellations and organized ourselves to limit the impact of a crisis whose duration we were not quite able to identify.
+So we froze recruitment (excluding developers), organized working from home, reassured the teams, adjusted working rhythms, and took the decision to accelerate technological investments by looking to the future.

 The new strategic axes

-The challenge was to respond to the new issues of a market in search of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose end-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".
+The challenge was to respond to the new issues of a market in the hunt of new references and to help the organizers in the operational implementation of innovative solutions: "We had to propose beginning-to-end alternatives for all types of events: seminars, virtual conferences, professional meetings with B2B video meetings...".

-It is around these issues that the ecosystem has been structured since the spring of 2020.
+The event ecosystem has been structured around these issues since the spring of 2020.

-In order to avoid cancellations and limit postponements, we reorganized our roadmap in record time, deployed new technological solutions, trained our teams and communicated about new offerings to raise our profile in a market that has yet to develop.
+In order to avoid cancellations and limit re-scheduling, we re-organized our roadmap in record time, deployed new technological solutions, trained our teams, and communicated about new offerings to raise our profile in a market that has yet to develop.

-We have also reviewed all our resources (website, sales presentations, customer cases, articles, white paper on virtual events...) in order to reassure them about our expertise in managing virtual and hybrid events from end to end.
+We have also reviewed all our resources (website, sales presentations, customer cases, articles, white papers on virtual events, etc.) in order to reassure them about our expertise in managing virtual and hybrid events from beginning to end.

-New and unlikely alliances have also emerged in the industry because of the challenge of spreading the word about the solutions.
-For example, startups offering streaming technologies began working with stage managers and capture specialists.
-What was the exception has become the rule, creating new synergies that are bound to be promising for years to come.
+New and unlikely alliances have also emerged in the industry because of the challenge of communicating solutions.
+For example, start-ups offering streaming technologies began working with stage managers and capture specialists.
+What was previously the exception has now become the rule, creating new synergies that are bound to be promising for years to come.

-In a nutshell, Covid has finally been a catalyst for start-ups.
-Those in difficulty or suffering from a lack of vision have been severely caught up by the reality of the market...
-While for the others, the Covid served as an innovation gas pedal.
+In a nutshell, Covid has finally been a filter for start-ups.
+Those in difficulty or suffering from a lack of vision have been severely caught up by the reality of the market.
+While for the others, COVID served as an innovative gas pedal.
 This consolidation of the market (or "skimming") has left no respite for any player.

-The positive point of all this?
-We can hope that the competitive environment of the next few years will thus be more complete, credible and robust.
+Is there a bright side to all of this?
+We can hope that the competitive environment of the next few years will be more complete, credible, and robust.